 The Bible exhorts us to give to please God, for our giving to be honored in heaven and to receive abundant blessings from God (Acts 20:35).
 In this blog post, I will show you how to give in such a way that your giving will be honored in heaven.

 1. The Pattern of Giving

 Our giving should be orderly and disciplined.
 In 1 Corinthians 16:2 Paul instructs the church to give every first day of the week when the Church meets together.
 We are also to give according to the measure that God has given us.
 While this was a requirement in the OT, the NT encourages us to give out of gratitude and not out of compulsion.

 When we give to God, God will bless us, our children and the generations to come, (1 Corinthians 16:2).
 We are to give just as Christ gave, (2 Corinthians 8:9) He gave sacrificially, liberally and he gave the best.
 We should give cheerfully (2 Corinthians 9:7) and sacrificially, (Luke 21:4).

 3. Examples in the Word

 The church in Macedonia is a good example, (2 Corinthians 8:1-9).
 Paul refers to the ‘grace God has given to the Macedonian Churches.
 The grace he talks about refers to the opportunity to give their money.
-Paul says that:
+Paul says:

-They gave completely – They gave themselves first to the Lord and then to the church.
-They did not just gave some money, they put themselves at the dispersal of both God and Paul.
+They gave themselves first to the Lord and then to the church.
+They did not just give some money, they put themselves at the dispersal of both God and Paul.